CkyBlue/ADT_Wise/README.md

-You can get a feel for how it is suppose to work by trying out 'insert' on queue.
-The live logs for the rest aren't ready.
+You can get a feel for how it is suppose to work by trying out https://repl.it/@OverCky/Queue, it's a modified adaptation of the Queue used here.

-Until the live logs are up, all you can do is simply run commands on ADTs and see what the effect is on internal variables such as pointer values.
+Until the live logs are up, all you can do is simply run commands on the other ADTs and see what the effect is on internal variables such as pointer values.

 Run it through main.py.
-The console version uses a clear screen function which only works when running the program on a terminal so it'll be easiest to view the program on terminal.
+The console version uses a clear screen function which only works when running the program on a terminal so it'll be best to view there.

 I hope to get the rest adapted in time.
 The ones adapted are open to being refined.